SNS predeployment considerations

 - Demonstrating positive unit economics (ability to generate value per new user greater than cost of acquiring new user) and/or user scalability for continued growth of the dapp.

 - Acquiring any regulatory approvals, or having a plan to do so.

 - Achieving growth or other hurdles for competition that make it challenging for competitors to replicate the dapp's success.

 In addition to the above, tokenizing the dapp on the SNS will decentralize control of the dapp and place the dapp under the control of a DAO/many different parties.
 This usually means that development of the dapp will slow down due to the need to get many people or parties in agreement for changes, instead of just the developers.
 Therefore, the developers of the dapp must feel comfortable that the code base is in a stable place and the product roadmap is positioned for the likely slowdown in development speed.

-The launch process for an SNS token sale includes a step of sending a proposal for approval to the NNS.
-The NNS proposal to add a dapp to the SNS serves many functions, including as an opportunity to pitch the dapp to the NNS community and potential SNS investors.
-An NNS proposal should build trust within the NNS community that the dapp is sustainable in the long run and that the dapp is investor-ready.
+The launch process for an SNS is triggered by an NNS proposals where the NNS community approves the SNS and its parameters.
+These proposal serves different functions, including an opportunity to pitch the dapp to the NNS community and potential participants of the SNS decentralization swap.
+An NNS proposal should build trust within the NNS community that the dapp is sustainable in the long run and that the dapp is ready to be handed over to a decentralized community.
 Therefore, a proposal should include standard information that would be presented at a venture capitalist slide deck, including: